VictoriaAutMors/Bash/README.md

 Shell implementation in C language

 ##  What is Shell:
-shell is a command-line interpreter or shell that provides a command line user interface for Unix-like operating systems.The shell is both an interactive command language and a scripting language, and is used by the operating system to control the execution of the system using shell scripts.
+Shell is a command-line interpreter or shell that provides a command line user interface for Unix-like operating systems.The shell is both an interactive command language and a scripting language, and is used by the operating system to control the execution of the system using shell scripts.

 ---